pulumi/pulumi-hugo/themes/default/content/_index.md

 search:
   title: Search every cloud
+  image: /images/home/search-example-graphic.svg
+  alt: a search bar populated with 'show all my prod stack resources' returning a list of prod resources from different clouds
   description: |
     View and search for deployed resources across all your cloud providers – presented in a human-readable way.